henzk/django-productline/docs/index.rst

 When developing multiple django projects, you may end up doing this over and over for different projects in slight variations.
 Particular projects may also need specific additions and changes scattered across multiple locations in the codebase.
-Therefore, developing and managing multiple projects and coping with their variability can become a rather error-prone and time consuming task.
+Therefore, developing and managing multiple projects and copying with their variability can become a rather error-prone and time consuming task.

-FOSD allows to encapsulate these additions and changes in feature modules, which form a product line.
+FOSD allows to encapsulate these additions and changes in features, which form a product line.
-Specific products can then be composed by assembling some of these feature modules.
+Specific products can then be composed by assembling some of these feature.

+.. "feature" is more pregnant than "feature module" as the semantics of "module" collides with python module

 The approach aims at improved reusability, traceability(where is all the code that relates to a specific feature), and automation.

 At `schnapptack <http://schnapptack.de>`_\ , we use this approach for about a year to build specialized web applications for our clients and have found it to be a real productivity booster.
 Now, we want to iterate on the tools and scripts we have built internally and develop them in the open from now on.
 We are currently in the process of cleaning up our codebase and releasing it piece by piece.
-Also, we are planning to open-source some of our core features, so other interested folks may also go product line.
+Also, we are planning to open source some of our core features, so other interested folks may also go product line.

 ************************************
 Goal